cupcake-recipes.com

 Ingredients

-• Brown Sugar: 4 tablespoons.
-I love dark brown sugar for that deeper molasses flavor, but light brown sugar works great too.
+• Brown sugar: 1/4 cup, packed.
+I prefer dark brown sugar for a deeper flavor, but light works just fine.

 Garlic Brown Sugar Chicken ingredients organized and measured on kitchen counter